geoffroy-aubry/Supervisor/README.md

     $ cd Supervisor && git checkout stable
     ```

+3. Create your own configuration file and adapt it:

+    ```bash
+    $ cp conf/supervisor-dist.sh conf/supervisor.sh
+    ```

+    **Note:** file `conf/supervisor-dist.sh` is always loaded.
+    Then optional configuration file specified with option `--conf` is loaded (overwriting).
+    But if no option `--conf` is found, then `conf/supervisor.sh` is loaded if exists.

-3. If you have to supervise scripts producing CSV output,
+4. If you have to supervise scripts producing CSV output,
    then install [Awk CSV parser](https://github.com/geoffroy-aubry/awk-csv-parser) component:
     * Manually:
         * See [Installation section](https://github.com/geoffroy-aubry/awk-csv-parser#installation)